tomoqt/TDA_BrainNetworks/README.md

 # TDA_BrainNetworks
-In this repository there are Python functions and notebook used to analyze a dataset of brain functional connectivity networks of comatose and control patients
+In this repository there are Python functions and notebooks used to analyze a dataset of brain functional connectivity networks of comatose and control patients